-Wow!
-Can we say the last few weeks have been stressful with horrific hurricanes and the tragic shooting in Las Vegas?
-I know it’s been affecting me deeply, but it’s hard to be human without adversity touching us from time to time.
-While I was at Miraval, the amazing resort and spa in Tucson, Arizona, my daughter and I sat in on a class called “The Gift of Gratitude.”
+While I was at Miraval, the amazing wellness resort and spa in Tucson, Arizona, my daughter and I sat in on a class called “The Gift of Gratitude.”
 I wanted to share some of the insights we learned about how to express gratitude, to make your days a little brighter.

 At first, I wasn’t sure what to expect and, frankly, was more interested in spa treatments and exercise classes than a motivational lecture.
 However, we were both grateful we walked in and participated.
-It set the tone for our few days at the resort and was a great help when I returned to the chaos that was happening in the world and in my personal life.
+It set the tone for our time at the resort and was a great help when I returned to normal.

 Our speaker was Lisa Frank who is a wellness counselor and yoga instructor.
 I also took her Slow Flow Yoga class.